Join Our Herd

 - Aquarium – Fish, aquatic, invertebrates, and turtles

 - Birds Section 1 – Variety of bird species and brooder

 - Birds Section 2 – Variety of bird species and multiple walk-through aviaries

-- Mammals Section 1- Primates, cat grotto, hippo, ambassador animals
+- Mammals Section 1- Primates, cat grotto, and hippo

 - Mammals Section 3 – Hoofstock, tigers, and lions

 - Animal Ambassador Team – Learn training techniques with a variety of animals

 - Horticulture – Plant care and horticulture design

 These internships may include experiencing the daily operations of the Marketing, Graphics, Education, and Revenue departments at the zoo.
 These internships are not animal care related.